spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 ## Case sensitivity

-In SPDX 3, license expressions are completely *case-insensitive*.
+In SPDX 3.1 and thereafter, license expressions are completely *case-insensitive*.

 That includes the operators ("AND", "OR", "WITH"), the special identifiers ("NONE" and "NOASSERTION"), as well as the license identifiers, including the user-defined ones.

 For example, the expressions `MIT AND NOASSERTION AND (BSD-3-Clause OR LicenseRef-Name)` and `mit aNd NoaSSerTion AnD (bSd-3-clausE OR licenseref-NAME)` are equivalent.

 However, please be aware that it is often important to note the case of the canonical identifier on the [SPDX License List](https://spdx.org/licenses).
 This is because the canonical identifier's case is used in the URL of the license's or exception's entry on the List, and because the canonical identifier is translated to a URI in RDF documents.

+It is recommended, when creating license expressions, to use all upper-case letters for operators and special identifiers, to use the exact case of the license and exception identifiers as they are present in the License List, and to use a single space character wherever whitespace is used.

 ## Simple license expressions